Best Light Roast Coffee Brands in 2023

 Lifeboost Coffee was founded by nutrition expert Dr. Charles Livingston to deliver delicious coffee with a nutritional boost.
 He achieved this through a commitment to sourcing only the top quality coffee, with just 0.5% of beans grown worldwide, meeting their stringent standards.

-This organic light roast coffee consists of single-origin arabica beans from the mountains of Nicaragua.
+This brand’s medium roast variant made it to Home Grounds’ list of the best medium roast coffee bean brands, and their light roast option is equally great.
+This organic light roast consists of quality arabica coffee beans from the mountains of Nicaragua.
 They’re organically grown in the shade of guava trees on a small plantation located at 5,700 feet on the slopes of Mt.
 Kilambe.

 The beans are hand-picked, sun-dried, and washed in spring water to preserve the purity of the coffee throughout the process.
 As a result, they are third-party certified to be free from mycotoxins, potentially harmful toxins in low quantities in most coffee beans, notably lower quality ones.